 - Another very common way to collect emails is to offer a newsletter, blog, eBook, or other valuable resources in exchange for an email address from your prospect or your customer (or client).
 Great content can be a “lead magnet” that attracts people to your website and content.

 Be sure to offer something your prospects or customers value.
 At the same time, don’t offer something everyone would want, such as a tablet, TV, debit card, or cash.
 You don’t want to email the whole world, just those who will buy from you.

 Start now.
 You won’t want to miss a single client name or email address.

 Marketers may refer to this database that you grow as your CRM database.
 CRM stands for customer relationship management.
 It’s a database that holds all you need to know to build relationships with your potential customers and to market to and serve your prospects and customers.

 Even if you don’t have the resources to set up a robust CRM or email system—YET—you can still begin capturing emails in your email marketing software tool for free or at a relatively inexpensive cost.

-Even an Excel spreadsheet can sometimes be helpful, because the data can be uploaded into most email marketing platforms.
+Even an Excel spreadsheet can sometimes be helpful because the data can be uploaded to most email marketing platforms.

 Why not buy or rent a list?